Vinlaw3661/Claude-3.5-Artifacts-System-Prompt-Leak/README.md

 ## Important Notes

 - The leaked system prompt is intended for educational and research purposes only.
-- Unauthorized use or distribution of this prompt for commercial purposes is prohibited.
 - The information contained in this prompt may be outdated or inaccurate.
 Use it with caution and verify any details as needed.

 ## Usage